MBR VS GPT | What's the Difference and Which Is Better

 What Is MBR

-MBR, Master Boot Record, is an older disk-type first introduced with IBM PC DOS 2.0 in 1983.
-It's named after the boot sector located at the very beginning of a drive (the first sector) called MBR.
-Here is a simplified structure of an MBR disk.
+The Master Boot Record (MBR) is an older disk-type that originated with IBM PC DOS 2.0 in 1983.
+It's named after the boot sector located at the beginning of a drive, known as the Master Boot Record.
+A simplified structure of an MBR disk includes this initial boot sector, followed by the rest of the disk's sectors.

 MBR Sector

-The first sector on both an MBR disk and a GPT disk is the MBR sector.
-It takes up 512bytes and contains the master boot code (446bytes), disk partition table (DPT, 64bytes), and the boot signature (2bytes) which marks the end of the MBR sector.
-The information in this sector describes how the partitions are organized on the current storage device.
-Thus, when it's corrupted, you won't be able to use the disk until you rebuild MBR.
+The first sector on both MBR and GPT disks is the MBR sector, which contains the master boot code, disk partition table, and boot signature, and describes how partitions are organized on the current storage device.
+If corrupted, it can be rebuilt.

 Partitions

-To use a disk for data storage, you need to divide it into chunks called partitions.
-Partitions can be categorized as primary partitions and extended partitions on an MBR disk.
-Primary partitions are those you can install the operating system on and make active in order to boot the computer from it.
-Excluding the space taken by primary partitions, the space left on a disk is called an extended partition.
-Unlike a primary partition, an extended partition is a "concrete" storage unit with a drive letter and file system.
-You can only use the extended partition to create multiple logical drives to utilize the space.
+To use a disk for data storage, you need to divide it into chunks called partitions, which can be categorized as primary or extended partitions on a Master Boot Record (MBR) disk.
+Primary partitions are used for installing the operating system and making active for booting the computer, while the remaining space is called an extended partition, which can be used to create multiple logical drives.

 What Is GPT